 Diminished Cooling Capability

 The refrigerant is the main component responsible for providing cool air.
-When you notice a significant change in the air temperature, it is most likely a refrigerant leak, no matter what the setting is.
+When you notice a notable change in the air temperature, it is a refrigerant leak, no matter what the setting is.
 A leak means that there is less refrigerant liquid to expel the heat and provide cooling.

 Lengthy Cooling Period

 When you switch on your cooling system, you have an approximate idea of how long the room takes to cool.
-If you’ve set the temperature to a certain degree, but your air conditioner takes a considerable amount of time to get there, then it’s time to check the refrigerant.
+If you’ve set the temperature, but your air conditioner takes a considerable amount of time to get there, then it’s time to check the refrigerant.

 Increased utility bills